 Find out more about the essentials of preparing your book artwork for print with this must-read tutorial:

-Discover our pick of the best book design tutorials for beginners below:
+If you're still curious about how to make a book cover from scratch, explore our pick of the best book design tutorials for beginners below:

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post